Colony Counters: Automated Vs. Manual

 Microbial viability: The colony count highlights the viability of the microorganisms within a sample, as only viable cells have the ability to proliferate and form colonies.
 This indicates their potential to either cause infections or carry out specific functions, such as fermentation.

 Microbial growth: By counting colonies at different times, researchers can monitor the growth of the microorganisms.
-Analysing the speed at which the microbes grow allows researchers to evaluate specific factors, such as growth-promoting and antimicrobial agents.
+Analyzing the speed at which the microbes grow allows researchers to evaluate specific factors, such as growth-promoting and antimicrobial agents.

 Quality control: Colony counting allows manufacturers to monitor contamination levels in products as well as ensuring safety standards.